sminq/slate/source/index.html.md

 }
 ```

-This endpoint resturns list of all cash/online payments in completed/pending/failed state.
+This endpoint returns list of all cash/online payments in completed/pending/failed state.

 ### HTTP Request